aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 3. The user runs the tool and emails me the `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt` file.
 4. I immediately see their **IP address** (to start a remote session) and their **Last Reboot time** (to see if a restart is needed).
 5. This reduces the "Initial Triage" phase by roughly 5 minutes.

+new:

+## 🚀 How to Use

+For this portfolio version, the tool is provided as a readable PowerShell script.

+1. Download or open `collect-support-info.ps1`.
+2. Review the script before running it.
+3. Run the script in PowerShell from the project folder.
+4. After execution, a report file is created with a name like:

+   `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`

+5. The report can be attached to a support ticket or shared with the IT technician.

+**How this supports 1st Level Support:**

+When a user reports a slow PC, network issue, or unclear system problem, the technician often needs basic device details first.
+This script helps collect those details in a standardized format, reducing manual questions such as “What is your computer name?” or “What is your IP address?”

 ---